 Your premises liability lawyer must prove the following in a legal action against the negligent party:

 An experienced premises liability attorney understands how to effectively handle your case even though North Carolina contributory negligence laws may pose a threat to your recovery.
 These laws state that a person cannot collect damages for an injury if they hold any amount of responsibility for the accident.
-At Randall & Stump, PLLC, we understand how premises liability laws will apply to your case, and how important recovery is for you.
+At Randall & Stump, Criminal Defense Attorneys, we understand how premises liability laws will apply to your case, and how important recovery is for you.

 Negligence is the failure to uphold one’s duty or responsibility to others.
 If a property owner is negligent, they either act irresponsibly or fail to properly act in such a way that they cause a dangerous situation to visitors, invitees, or others who enter their property.
 Premises liability law expects property owners and managers to maintain a safe environment for those who come onto their property.
 If they do not, they may be negligent.